Chances are, you've experienced limerence and didn't even know it. Have you ever been madly in love...

 Keep in mind that there isn’t always a cure for limerence.
 But you can prevent yourself from the unhealthiest aspects of limerence.
 You can do this by ensuring that you have a full and satisfying life, irrespective of whether you get your fix from the limerent object.
 Part of the trap of limerence is that it can make you think this person is the most important thing in your life, that all your energy, time, and attention should be dedicated to thinking about the limerent object and trying to be with him or her.

-It is easier to become unhealthily obsessed about someone if you feel there’s not much else going on in your life.
+It is easier to become unhealthily obsessed with someone if you feel there’s not much else going on in your life.
 However, if you are already busy with a career, people, and hobbies you care about, and stay focused on these things in the midst of limerence, then limerence will be less likely to cause you any major issues for you.